Messi-Q/ReChecker/README.md

 ![Reentrancy_example](figs/reentrancy_example.png)

+This attack can occur when a contract sends an ether to an unknown address.
+An attacker can build a contract at an external address that contains malicious code in the fallback function.
+Therefore, when the contract sends the Ether to this address, the malicious code will be activated.

 Therefore, in the current severe security contract vulnerability, an effective smart contract vulnerability detection tool is urgently needed to detect contract-related vulnerabilities.
 It is very necessary and useful to design and implement a smart contract security vulnerability detection device.